 or Hitler; and listening to history unfold as you dine and drink sumptuous

 feasts!
-I felt delightfully transported to ten delicious power dinners in this
+You will feel delightfully transported to ten delicious power dinners in this

 book – each one rich in historical and culinary detail.
-It includes recreated
+An utterly clever

 quintessential Americana Christmas starts in Connecticut—with its coastal